mgkakadiya/docker-dev-container-nest-postgres-pgadmin/README.md

 ## Project status
 If you have run out of energy or time for your project, put a note at the top of the README saying that development has slowed down or stopped completely.
 Someone may choose to fork your project or volunteer to step in as a maintainer or owner, allowing your project to keep going.
 You can also make an explicit request for maintainers.

+## Run Docker run.
+cd .\.devcontainer\
+docker-compose up -d

+## Let's now run the command to stop and remove all running containers (this is necessary as we've made changes to the docker-compose.yml file)
+docker-compose down

+docker inspect fcc97e066cc8 | grep IPAddress